eliseevmv/trp/TrpScreening/readme.txt

     Ideally I would like to clarify requirements before writing code.
 For example, I would check the range of supported characters
     (ASCII, extended ASCII or Unicode).
-I would also check what characters can be used considered to be part of a word.
+I would also check what characters can be considered to be a part of a word.

-    I would also clarify requirements for treatment null, empty string and string without words.
+    I would also clarify requirements for treatment of nulls, empty strings and strings without words.

     I would also double-check why the function should return both word and its length.
 It is very unusual because in C# it is trivial to get the length of a string (by calling .Length getter).
 It would be natural if the function only returned a string (the longest word).

-    I would have also looked at coding standards in the system, any external systems if they will use the results of this method, and discussed it with the colleagues.
+    I would also look at coding standards in the system, any external systems which use the results of this method, and discussed it with the colleagues.

     It is a coding test and (I assume) it is not possible to clarify the requirements.
 Therefore I have made a number of assumptions.